-A new season means a fresh start.
-Summer vacations have come and gone, the weather is changing, and it’s the perfect time to create routines that support the healthy habits we are trying to create in our day to day lives.
-I’m excited to share with you four simple steps that I am taking this fall, ones that are already making a difference in my daily well-being.
-Care to join me?
+When the summer is fading away and the weather is changing, it can be the perfect time to create routines that support the healthy habits we are trying to maintain in our everyday lives.
+I’m excited to share with you four small changes that I am making this fall, and hope to make them habits that I practice all year round.

 - Bok choy